 Retirement is a huge milestone, no matter your age.
 After years of hard work, people are glad to celebrate their career achievements and enjoy the rest of their years away from a traditional 9–5 job.
-However, though retirees might be officially “off the clock,” many pick up work on the side for a number of reasons.
+However, though retirees might be officially “off the clock,” many pick up part-time work on the side for a number of reasons.

 Some retirees might want or need additional income after retirement, while others may want to stay active or have a sense of purpose.
 The key is to find work that is engaging but not too strenuous or time-consuming.
 With this in mind, here are some of the best part-time jobs for retirees.

 Retirees looking for part-time work can pick up work as a consultant on the side.
 Many companies hire people with specific skills and knowledge for certain projects.
 Some organizations also look for freelancers to fill in the gap with staff, especially those who are downsizing.

 That means that retirees can use their years on the job as experience.
 In fact, their own former companies may be interested in hiring them as consultants.

 Selling Crafts Online May Be a Fun Outlet for Retirees

 For retirees who are crafty and enjoy making pieces of art, they may be able to sell them through online stores like Etsy or Shopify.
 For these services, they can make and sell their crafts a few at a time.
 They may also choose to create a batch amount to sell.

 Another great idea?
 Round up a small group to work on this project together.
 For example, if retirees know a few friends who like to crochet, they may be able to join forces to work together.
 Once they’ve ironed out the details, they may be able to create their own side business.